Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### This question requires that you evaluate the underlined text to determine if it is correct.
-From Azure Cloud Shell, you can track your companyג€™s regulatory standards and regulations, such as ISO 27001.
+From Azure Cloud Shell, you can track your company has regulatory standards and regulations, such as ISO 27001.
 Instructions: Review the underlined text.
 If it makes the statement correct, select ג€No change is needed.ג€ If the statement is incorrect, select the answer choice that makes the statement correct.

 - [ ] No change is needed.
 - [ ] The Microsoft Cloud Partner Portal.